Long Beach Unified School District

+The district territory includes the vast majority of Long Beach, all of Signal Hill, and portions of Lakewood, as well as Santa Catalina Island, Avalon included.
+It has no territory in Carson, even though LBUSD operates one school, California Academy of Mathematics and Science, there.

 History

+Many Long Beach schools were damaged in the 1933 earthquake.
+This contributed to the passage of the Field Act, strengthening the building standards of schools across the state.

-As of 1993 several parents in the LBUSD boundaries enrolled their children in the Los Alamitos Unified School District day care program so that they could then use LBUSD district transfer rules, stating that parents may enroll their children at a school closest to their daycare provider even if the school is in another school district, to obtain an inter-district transfer from the Los Alamitos district and send their children to Los Alamitos schools.
+As of 1993, several parents in the LBUSD boundaries enrolled their children in the Los Alamitos Unified School District day care program so that they could then use LBUSD district transfer rules, stating that parents may enroll their children at a school closest to their daycare provider even if the school is in another school district, to obtain an inter-district transfer from the Los Alamitos district and send their children to Los Alamitos schools.
 As a result, LBUSD was losing money, because state education funds were paid based on attendance.
 Horn said "It was never anyone's intention to make the (child-care) program a drawing card from other school districts.
 It did turn out that way."
 Gordon Dillow of the Los Angeles Times said "Although school officials say they do not track the racial make-up of their inter-district transfer students, the perception has been that many, perhaps most, of the Long Beach-to-Los Alamitos transfer students are Anglo."
 Whites were a minority in LBUSD, with 26% of the student body, while they were a majority at Los Alamitos USD, with 75% of the student body.
 In the 1992-1993 school year, 400 students who lived in LBUSD attended Los Alamitos schools because a parent was working at Los Alamitos schools or because of the after school program.
 Dillow said that while the loss of that number of students from LBUSD, with 76,000 students, "may not seem significant, but it does cause the school district to lose about $4,000 per year for each student in state education funding."
 LBUSD began investigating the idea of establishing before and after school programs at its schools so that parents could no longer use the loophole.
 LBUSD established a new after school program, "Kid's Club."
 140 were enrolled in August 1993 and the district expected a total of 300 to be enrolled by the beginning of the school year.